TrafeX/home-assistant-config/README.md

 * Have a 'guest presence' select input to override the presence detection
 * Send a snapshot of the person ringing the doorbell
 * DSMR integration, monitoring my energy and gas usage
+* Notify when the wind conditions are bad and we need to close some windows

 ![Home Assistant dashboard](https://www.trafex.nl/wp-content/uploads/2019/02/home-assistant-v2.png "Home Assistant dashboard")